learn-co-curriculum/curriculum-team/style_guide.md

 ### Asides

-Use sparingly
+Use sparingly.

-**Note:** *The basic aside for "whispering" something minor that doesn't fit into the flow of exposition.*
+**Note:** *The basic aside for "whispering" something minor that doesn't fit into the flow of exposition.*  Example:

+**Note:** You might find that your version differs in its third number versus what we have in our example.
+We use 2.7.2, but 2.7.3 would work just fine.

 **Advanced:** *A helpful note that is not readily understandable to the present skill level of the reading and not required to fulfill the objectives.*
+Example:

+**Advanced:** If you notice that you're repeating yourself a lot in these specs, you might want to try using a `let` block to DRY out the code.
+Consult the documentation...

 **Pro-tip:** *A note about style or best-practice, or a friendly reminder about avoiding a common or simple mistake.
 Think opinion-piece.*

+**Pro-tip:** Since launching the debugger console is a *very* common task when writing JavaScript, you might want to learn the shortcut: &#8984; + &#8997; + j.

-**Hint:** (in labs) *A note about avoiding a common mistake not readily apparent in the given instructions, or direction to a useful method that has not been previously explained.*
+**Hint:** (in labs) *A note about avoiding a common mistake not readily apparent in the given instructions, or direction to a useful method that has not been previously explained.* Example:

+**Hint:** Your first insinct might be to reach for `.each`, but since you're accumulating the values, there might be a better Enumerable.

-**Reminder:** *A reminder of previously learned concepts as we start to build on them.*
+**Reminder:** *A reminder of previously learned concepts as we start to build on them.* Example:

+**Reminder:** JavaScript does not have implicit `return` in its functions.
+If you pass a closure in, you might be surprised unless you're careful about what you return!

 <a name="lists"></a>